appliedAI-Initiative/orb_slam_2_ros/README.md

 In order to use this with a different camera you need to supply a set of paramters to the algorithm.
 They are loaded from a launch file from the ros/launch folder.
 1) You need the **camera intrinsics and some configurations**.
 [Here](https://docs.opencv.org/3.1.0/dc/dbb/tutorial_py_calibration.html) you can read about what the camera calibration parameters mean.
 Use [this](http://wiki.ros.org/camera_calibration) ros node to obtain them for your camera.
 If you use a stereo or RGBD cam in addition to the calibration and resolution you also need to adjust three other parameters: Camera.bf, ThDepth and DepthMapFactor.
 2) **The ros launch file** which is at ros/launch needs to have the correct topics to subscribe to from the new camera.
+**NOTE** If your camera supports this, orb_slam_2_ros can subscribe to the camera_info topic and read the camera calibration parameters from there.

 ### Problem running the realsense node
 The node for the RealSense fails to launch when running